lammy8/Vince_Portfolio/README.md

 - class (integer)

 Where class indicates whether or not a Bank Note was authentic.

+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/bank-note-authentication-TF.ipynb)
+This notebook was created in conjunction with the Data Science Bootcamp course.

 </details>

 <details>
  <summary><b>Loan Lending Predictor with TensorFlow</b></summary>

+The aim of this notebook is to predict whether or not a new potential customer will be able to pay back their loan.
 Link to notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/Loan-lending-predictor-tensorflow.ipynb)
 This notebook was created in conjunction with the Data Science Bootcamp course.
-The aim of this notebook is to predict whether or not a new potential customer will be able to pay back their loan.

 </details>